Successful Virtual Interview Tips

 About Benchmark IT –Technology Talent

-Benchmark IT –Technology Talent offers IT consulting, executive search, and direct hire recruitment and staffing services throughout the metro New York, New Jersey, and Connecticut area.
-Established in 2007, its proprietary recruitment process and dedication to precision, ethics, and personalized service have made them a trusted partner among Fortune-ranked companies, mid-market, start-ups, and growth-phase firms in the Tri-State area.
-For additional information, visit www.bmarkits.com
+Benchmark IT offers technology consulting, executive search, and direct hire recruitment and staffing services.
+We service a wide range of clients and industries throughout the metro New York area and beyond.
+Our proprietary recruitment process, and dedication to precision, ethics, and personalized service sets us apart from other recruiting firms.
+As a result, Benchmark IT has become a trusted partner among Fortune-ranked companies, mid-market, start-up, and growth-phase firms since 2007.
+For additional information, visit: www.bmarkits.com